-4. Termination of Employment: The full unvested Number of RSUs Granted will immediately vest upon the Participant's death during employment or upon Termination of employment due to becoming Disabled or on or after attainment of Normal Retirement Age, and a prorated Number of RSUs Granted that are scheduled to vest during the current Vesting Year will vest upon Termination of employment on or after attainment of Early Retirement Age or Termination under circumstances which would qualify the Participant for benefits under a severance plan of the Corporation, including the execution of any general release required under the severance plan, based upon the number of complete months worked during the Vesting Year in which such Termination of employment occurs.
-Except as provided in Section 3, in this Section 4 and in Section 5, all unvested RSUs will be forfeited automatically upon any other Termination of employment (including but not limited to any voluntary termination by the Participant or any Termination by the Corporation or the Employing Company.
+4. Termination of Employment: The full unvested Number of RSUs Granted will immediately vest upon the Participant's death during employment, upon Termination of employment due to becoming Disabled, or upon a Termination of employment under circumstances which would qualify the Participant for benefits under a severance plan of the Corporation, including the execution of any general release required under the severance plan.
+Unvested RSUs will be forfeited automatically upon any other Termination of employment (including but not limited to any voluntary termination by the Participant or any Termination by the Corporation or the Employing Company for Cause or without Cause), such forfeiture being without consideration or without further action required of the Corporation or Employing Company.